harryseo1992/Pycharm-For-Dummies/docs/configuration.md

     **STOP**
     {: .label .label-red }
         If you failed to execute Python program in your Command Prompt, you MUST add Python to Windows PATH.
-        To add Python to Windows PATH, please see Troubleshooting - 1.
-Add Python to PATH.
+        To add Python to Windows PATH, please see Troubleshooting - Add Python to PATH.

     Next, let's print **Hello World** using Python.

-4. Type **print("Hello World")** next to the angled brackets, and press *ENTER*.
+4. Type **print("Hello World")** next to the angled brackets and press *ENTER*.

     You will see **Hello World** is printed on your screen.